ColmTalbot/gwpopulation/README.md

 }
 ```

-The older citation can also be inlcuded for the initial proof-of-principle for the application of hardware acceleration [Talbot _et al._ (2019)](https://doi.org/10.1103/PhysRevD.100.043030).
+The older citation can also be included for the initial proof-of-principle for the application of hardware acceleration [Talbot _et al._ (2019)](https://doi.org/10.1103/PhysRevD.100.043030).

 ```bibtex
 @ARTICLE{2019PhRvD.100d3030T,